SAP-samples/cloud-cf-espm/README.md

  - Enter username/email and click on the add Assignment button.

  - Select the Role as "Retailer" to assign it to the user.

+#### 9. Accessing the application

+To access the webshop page launch the given URL : `https://<your-application-ui-route>/webshop/index.html`

+To access the retailer page launch the given URL : `https://<your-application-ui-route>/retailer/index.html`

 # Security Implementation